geodesign/protar/docs/build_database.rst

 ==============
 Build Database
 ==============
-This section describes how to re-build the protar PostGIS database from scratch.
+This section describes how to re-build the Protar PostGIS database from scratch.
 This presumes that the app and all its dependencies are installed and that the database settings are configured to use a PostGIS backend as specified below.

 Configure Database
 ------------------
-The protar app works only PostGIS as database backends.
+The Protar app works only PostGIS as database backends.
 To point the app to a specific database, specify the following environmental variables.

 * Database name ``DB_NAME`` defaults to ``protar``